 The Brookings Institution also reports on the growing investment in women-owned companies nationwide and in St. Louis, noting that the Gateway City is among the top five metro areas with a growing share of female-founded startups for 2016 and 2017.
 According to Brookings, 13 of 34 first financings during those two years went to women-owned companies.
 In looking at data for an even longer period, Brookings also observes that “metro areas experiencing the highest rates of growth in startup activity over the thirteen-year period also had, on average, a higher share of female-founded companies among them.”

 And that momentum applies to more than just startups.
-Right now, St. Louis is in serious contention to be awarded its own Major League Soccer team, thanks to a local women-led effort.
-If successful, it would be the first franchise in MLS history with an ownership team comprised of a majority of women, which could open additional doors for women in sports leadership positions as well as for players at all levels of the game.
+St. Louis recently was awarded its own Major League Soccer team, thanks to a local women-led effort.
+Set to begin play in 2022, it’s the first franchise in MLS history with an ownership team comprised of a majority of women, which could open additional doors for women in sports leadership positions as well as for players at all levels of the game.

 Why is St. Louis gaining this attention now?
 Because for many reasons, St. Louis is a place where women who currently own businesses can grow and where those interested in launching a company can move for opportunities.
 Foundational costs like office space are generally low in St. Louis; according to the St. Louis Regional Chamber, Class A office space is only $21.76 per square foot, which is significantly less than the U.S. average and even lower than the cost of space in other Midwestern cities.
 Lower costs mean a faster start and lower barrier to entry, which leads to more opportunities for a business to generate revenue.

 In St. Louis, this results in jobs.
 According to Seek Capital, “Small businesses, which are defined as independently-owned businesses with fewer than 500 employees, are significant drivers of economic growth and job creation.
 Small businesses comprise 99.9 percent of all firms and are responsible for 66 percent of new jobs.”